FaysouRGB/wc/README.md

 It also support multiple files and will display each one on its line as well as a total for each category.

-Note: if any flags are provided, all flags will be set.
+Note: if no flags are provided, they will be all set.

 ## Usage